ewanw1lls/Individual-Capstone-Project/README.md

 Thank you to [Google Maps Dev](https://console.cloud.google.com/google/maps-apis/build?inv=1&invt=Abs-RA&project=gold-optics-454319-d0) for Map code and their API.

-Credit also is accreddited to...
+Credit also is accreddited to Code Institute as many coding principles came from their "I think therefore I blog" walkthrough module.

+I would like to thank my entire bootcamp cohort and facilitators for being great people and coders!!!